a6patch/docs/docs/nodes/relay-node-install.md

 ---
-title: Installing a Qredit Node
+title: Installing a Qredit Relay Node
 ---
-# Installing a Qredit Node
+# Installing a Qredit Relay Node

 For V2, we recommend using Ubuntu 18.04.
 Since syncing the node for the first time is very CPU intensive, we recommend to use a VPS with at least 2CPU's